 The Vicious Circle of Regime Change

 The history of the United States is so short that most Americans are ignorant of regime cycles and blindly optimistic about the status quo.
-In fact, any regime or political system has a life span, which can be as short as a few years or as long as a few hundred years.
-It will eventually be replaced by another regime or system.
+In fact, any regime or political system has a lifespan, which can be as short as a few years or as long as a few hundred years.
+It will eventually be replaced by another regime or system (see America Is in Big Trouble).

-But with thousands of years of history the Chinese understood that well.
-China has experienced thirty-one dynasties since its unification by the Qin Dynasty in 221 BC.
-Among them, the nine longest-lived dynasties that ruled all of China are the Western Han Dynasty, 231 years, the Eastern Han Dynasty, 195 years, the Tang Dynasty, 289 Years, the Eastern Jin Dynasty, 103 years, the Northern Song Dynasty, 167 years, the Southern Song Dynasty, 152 years, the Yuan Dynasty, 162 years, the Ming Dynasty, 276 years, and the Qing Dynasty, 295 years.
-The rest are all less than a hundred years.
+However, with thousands of years of history, the Chinese understand this well.
+China has gone through thirty-one dynasties since its unification under the Qin (pronounced chin) Dynasty in 221 BC.
+Among them, the nine longest-lived dynasties that ruled all of China are: the Western Han Dynasty (231 years), the Eastern Han Dynasty (195 years), the Tang Dynasty (289 years), the Eastern Jin Dynasty (103 years), the Northern Song Dynasty (167 years), the Southern Song Dynasty (152 years), the Yuan Dynasty (162 years), the Ming Dynasty (276 years), and the Qing Dynasty (295 years).
+The rest lasted less than a hundred years.

-Every dynasty at its inception achieved a balance acceptable to all interest groups and political factions through redistribution of power, wealth and land.
-Over time, that balance would be broken.
-Wealth was reconcentrated into the hands of a few.
-Land was annexed again by the landlord class.
-When most people lost the means of production, the economy lost vitality.
-At the same time the regime was corrupted by power, weakened by partisan fights, alienated into oligarchy, plutocracy, autocracy, tyranny, hegemony, etc. Bad governance and mismanagement such as profligacy, corruption, militarism, overspending, excessive taxation, heavy debts, uncontrolled issuance of currency, etc., eventually led to political, economic and financial failures, which were intensified by natural disasters, plagues, foreign invasions, rebellions, etc., causing the regime to collapse.
-The life span of a dynasty might vary, but the regime would peril regardless.
-Three hundred years is the upper limit of how long it takes for a regime to die.
-In China, no dynasty, even among the most successful ones, survived for more than three hundred years.
-(See Democracy vs. Plutocracy.)
+Every dynasty, at its inception, achieved a balance acceptable to all interest groups and political factions through the redistribution of power, land, and wealth.
+Over time, that balance would break down.
+Land would be annexed again by the landlord class, wealth would reconcentrate into the hands of a few, and political power would be seized by the newly wealthy to serve their own interests.
+When most people lost access to the means of production, the economy would lose vitality.
+Simultaneously, the regime would become depraved by corruption, weakened by factionalism and partisan strife, and alienated into oligarchy, plutocracy, dictatorship, or tyranny.
+Poor governance and mismanagement - such as profligacy, corruption, militarism, overspending, excessive taxation, heavy debts, and uncontrolled currency issuance - would eventually lead to political, economic, and financial failure.
+These failures would be intensified by natural disasters, plagues, foreign invasions, and rebellions, causing the regime to collapse.

 No comments: